StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 **E-mail reminders for your team members**

-We'll remind your team members to download the affected documents:
+We'll remind your team members that their documents will be deleted:

 • **7 days before they're deleted**
 • **on the day of deletion**

 Let's say you set the deletion period to **5 days** or choose a **shorter deletion period** than your current one.
-In that case, your team members will only receive one e-mail on the day of deletion for documents that are longer on Skribble than the new deletion period.
+In that case, your team members will only receive one e-mail on the day of deletion (for documents that have been longer on Skribble than the new deletion period).

 .. _completed-documents: